 The Prowlers of the Pacific is a joint effort of the Dixie Wing and the West Texas Wing of the Commemorative Air Force.
 The largest flying museum of World War II aircraft with units across the United States, The Prowlers of the pacific are dedicated to preserving the memory of those that fought and sacrificed to ensure our freedom!

-Prowlers includes the only flying SB2C Curtiss Helldiver and rare SBD Dauntless dive-bomber, the famous gull-winged Corsair fighter and a Japanese Kate (replica) torpedo bomber that represent the best of the Pacific War.
-Additional fighters, bombers and pyro-technics are available on request.
+Prowlers includes the only flying SB2C Curtiss Helldiver and rare SBD Dauntless dive-bomber, and the famous gull-winged Corsair, that represent the best of the Pacific War.
 The Prowlers of the Pacific exhibits the aerial warfare witnessed at The Battle of the Coral Sea and The Battle of Midway,

 Team Fastrax™ is the largest professional parachute demonstration team in the world.
 The team roster has more than forty active members with a culmination of more than 175,000 skydives.
 The team is comprised of many veterans of the United States Armed Forces and each member maintains a Professional Rating issued by the United States Parachute Association.